-- Carefully remove the appliance and components from the packaging.
-Refer to Section 15.A & 15.C. - The vent system components and decorative doors and fronts may be shipped in separate packages. - If packaged separately, the log set and appliance grate must be installed. - Report to your dealer any parts damaged in shipment, particularly the condition of the glass. - Read all of the instructions before starting the installation.
+- Remove the screw from the top of each carrying handle.
+The handles have been provided to assist in moving the unit. - The vent system components and decorative doors and fronts are shipped in separate packages. - Report to your dealer any parts damaged in shipment, particularly the condition of the glass. - Read all of the instructions before starting the installation.
 Follow these instructions carefully during the installation to ensure maximum safety and benefit.